-C.3: The Campaign Budget
+C.3 The Campaign Budget

 The ultimate scope and scale of a campaign are determined by how closely the Humans' ambitions line up with their schedules, brick supplies, and attention spans.
 But as far as the minifigs know, the size and length of a campaign is determined by the amount of Budget they have to throw at it.
-Assuming their plans aren't interrupted three battles into the campaign by the Humans' seventeen great new ideas for three hundred twenty-four completely unrelated storylines, the campaign will expand to match whatever Budget is available for its consumption.
+Assuming their plans aren't interrupted three battles into the campaign by the Humans' great new ideas for a hundred unrelated storylines, the campaign will expand to match whatever Budget is available for its consumption.

 A Faction's Budget determines the total amount of units it will be able to purchase and field over the course of the campaign.
 Heroes can slow a Budget's decline by raiding for treasure, but it will inevitably run out, and when the Faction's remaining forces are wiped out it will be defeated.
 Campaign victory is a matter of making sure all enemy Factions run out of their units first.